Jarn/jarn.mkrelease/README.txt

 Motivation
 ==========

-Here at Jarn we use zc.buildout and pinned egg versions for customer deployments.
-This means that for every update, we have to make proper egg releases of all packages involved.
+Python eggs are great and we strive to release all software in egg form.
+However, as projects grow larger and are comprised of more and more eggs, release requirements can become a burden.

-Turns out it's quite a bit of work to put a new egg on a distribution server!
-After preparing a package for release (update version strings, etc) we typically have to:
+This is because it takes some work to put a new egg on a distribution server!
+After preparing a package for release (update version strings, etc.), we typically have to:

 1. Commit modified files.